 This is not to be understood as a revengeful act intended to embarrass its victim, but just the opposite.

 The picture is that of the high priest (Lev.
-16:12) who, on the Day of Atonement, took his censer and filled it with “coals of fire” from off the altar of burnt offering, and then put incense on the coals to create a pleasing, sweet-smelling fragrance.
-The cloud or smoke of the incense covered the mercy-seat and was acceptable to God for atonement.
+16:12) who, on the Day of Atonement, took his censer and filled it with “coals of fire” from the altar of burnt offering, and then placed incense atop the coals to create a pleasing, sweet-smelling fragrance.
+The smoke of the incense covered the mercy-seat and was acceptable to God for atonement.
 Samuel Wesley wrote: “So artists melt the sullen ore of lead, by heaping coals of fire upon its head: In the kind warmth the metal learns to glow, and pure from dross the silver runs below.”

 You have a gold bar across your forehead reading “holy unto the Lord’ because you have been cleaned up and set apart for service (John 17:17).